computerjazz/react-native-draggable-flatlist/README.md

 ## Cell Decorators

+Cell Decorators are an easy way to add common hover animations.
+For example, wrapping `renderItem` in the `<ScaleDecorator>` component will automatically scale up the active item while hovering (see example below).

-You may want to apply additional style animations to the dragged item, such as scaling it up slightly when it's hovering, or applying a shadow to it.
-This can be achieved with minimal extra code using "cell decorators", which are components that wrap the component returned from `renderItem` and apply customizable animated styles on hover begin and end. `ScaleDecorator`, `ShadowDecorator`, and `OpacityDecorator` are exported.
-Developers may create their own using the `useOnCellActiveAnimation` hook.
+`ScaleDecorator`, `ShadowDecorator`, and `OpacityDecorator` are currently exported.
+Developers may create their own custom decorators using the animated values provided by the `useOnCellActiveAnimation` hook.

 ## Example